-Article 1,486 of the Civil Code by its implication provides for mandatory use of a registered trademark as a condition of keeping the right for such a trademark, even though the Code does not directly point out that an owner of a trademark must use the trademark.
-The legal protection of a trademark may be terminated in respect of all the goods and services or part of the goods and services for which the trademark has been registered due to continuous non-use for any three years after its state registration.
-A lawsuit for early termination of the legal protection of a trademark due to its non-use may be filed with the IP Court by an interested person upon the expiry of the said three years provided that a pretrial procedure is observed.
-The necessity for a pretrial procedure before initiating a trademark non-use cancellation action has also come in force from 12 July 2017.
-Further to recent amendments it is mandatory for a claimant to send a pretrial proposal to the rights holder asking him or her to either voluntarily abandon the trademark or assign the same with respect to all or part of goods or services to the claimant before filing a non-use cancellation action.
-If the rights holder does not comply with this demand (ie, neither abandons the trademark nor assigns it to the claimant) within two months starting from the date the proposal was made, a non-use cancellation action can be filed with the IP Court within 30 days from the expiry date of the two-month term.
+Article 1,486 of the Civil Code implicitly provides for mandatory use of a registered trademark as a condition of keeping the right for such a trademark, even though the Code does not directly point out that the owner of a trademark must use the trademark.
+The legal protection of a trademark may be terminated in respect of all the goods and services or part of the goods and services for which the trademark has been registered owing to continuous non-use for any three years after its state registration.
+A lawsuit for early termination of the legal protection of a trademark owing to its non-use may be filed with the IPR Court by an interested person upon the expiry of those three years, provided that a pretrial procedure is observed.
+Further to the requirements of the law, it is mandatory for a claimant to send a pretrial proposal to the rights holder asking him or her to either voluntarily abandon the trademark or assign the same with respect to all or part of the goods or services to the claimant before filing a non-use cancellation action.
+If the rights holder does not comply with this demand (ie, neither abandons the trademark nor assigns it to the claimant) within two months starting from the date the proposal was made, a non-use cancellation action can be filed with the IPR Court within 30 days from the expiry date of the two-month term.
 If a non-use cancellation action is not filed within the prescribed term, a new pretrial proposal can be made three months after the previous pretrial proposal was made.